 Leslie Butterfield sat on the Board of the company since day one.
 He has helped guide Mindful Chef strategically and advised on potential growth opportunities, brand extension and third party collaborations within the healthy eating and wellness categories.

-In December 2020, with revenues now approaching £50m annually, Mindful Chef sold a majority stake to Nestle – a tribute to a five year success story for the brand.
+In December 2020, with revenues then approaching £50m annually, Mindful Chef sold a majority stake to Nestle – a tribute to a five year success story for the brand.